Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 Existing laws and government regulations as well as public movements put pressure on social media platforms, such as Twitter and Facebook, to provide intervention mechanisms in the form of filtering or simple appeal procedures.
 However, the sheer amount of online content prevents such companies to effectively deal with abusive messages.
-Further, groups that determine the contents of law as well as groups that control social media corporations represent the powerful majority that have little incentives to put resources into such efforts.
-On the flip side, extensive legal protection may be used by governments to restrict freedoms.
-Social media platforms are often viewed as mere facilitators of the speech of others; in fact, they can be active political players and can influence individual and public opinion forming through their use of data and algorithms for content curation \cite{helberger2020political}.
-They can sell their power to persuade to advertisers, political parties, or governments, or use it themselves to influence public opinion on various issues (e.g.,\@ Google's campaign against new copyright law initiative in 2012).
-Giving the mostly unchecked power of content regulation to social media corporations may present even more danger to freedom of speech than any form of government intervention \cite{carlson2017censoring}.
+Further, content moderation infrastructures are governed by the powerful majority and can therefore reproduce the structural problems of colonialism, patriarchy and race \shortcite{Thylstrup2020}.
+Social media platforms are often viewed as mere facilitators of the speech of others; in fact, they can be active political players and can influence individual and public opinion forming through their use of data and algorithms for content curation \shortcite{helberger2020political}.
+They can sell their power to persuade to advertisers, political parties, or governments, or use it themselves to influence public opinion on various issues, such as copyright law.\footnote{\url{https://www.bbc.com/news/world-australia-56163550}} Giving the mostly unchecked power of content regulation to social media corporations may present even more danger to freedom of speech than any form of government intervention \shortcite{carlson2017censoring}.

+Automation of content moderation can also reinforce social hierarchies and amplify social inequalities by limiting access to technology to certain groups, as researchers and companies implement abusive language detection algorithms for some languages and not others.
+In NLP research generally, the vast majority of studies focus on a small number of highly-resourced languages, leading to disparities in access to language technologies \shortcite{joshi-etal-2020-state}.
+These disparities can lead to real-world harms.
+In 2019, Time magazine reported that Facebook's hate speech detection algorithms worked for only 40 of the world's languages; many of those languages that were not included are spoken in developing countries where extremism and incitements to violence spread on social media can have devastating impacts.\footnote{\url{https://time.com/5739688/facebook-hate-speech-languages/}}

+Early work on abusive language detection focused almost exclusively on English.
+In recent years, researchers have begun branching out to a growing number of languages \shortcite<e.g.,>{mubarak-etal-2017-abusive,wiegand2018overview,fersini2018overview-iberval,bosco2018overview,zampieri-etal-2020-semeval}.
+However, in addition to linguistic differences across languages, it is important to note that notions of what is `offensive' may be culturally-specific, presenting further challenges to creating datasets in multiple languages and applying knowledge transfer and multi-lingual approaches.